carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 This allows us to use the functions contained in the package from anywhere.

 There are many ways of accessing a package in order to start using it.
 In this section, we will look at the most common ones.
-It's very likely that you already know at least one of these methods if you are a regular R users.
+It's very likely that you already know at least one of these methods if you are a regular R user.

 At the end of this episode, we'll describe briefly some alternatives that may be useful in some cases.
 ## Install a package from CRAN